purescript/documentation/language/Pattern-Matching.md

     a
 ```

-A workaround is to separate the constructor pattern from the Guard:
+A workaround is to separate the constructor pattern from the guard:
 ```purs
 f2 :: Int
 f2 =